cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     }
 }
 export { cursors }

+// Warning: (ae-missing-release-tag) "CustomEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+interface CustomEvent_2<T = any> extends Event {
+    readonly detail: T
+    // (undocumented)
+    initCustomEvent(
+    typeArg: string,
+    canBubbleArg: boolean,
+    cancelableArg: boolean,
+    detailArg: T
+    ): void
+}

 // Warning: (ae-missing-release-tag) "debounce" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //